 She quotes psychologist C.T.
 Fischer who discusses how life events are the important data.
 “Test scores, categories, and related research are used as bridges into a particular life and as tools for then exploring that life.”

-Could I benefit from a psychometric test?
+Could I benefit from testing?

 A psychometric test could be useful for you if you: